Toddlers are more and more aware of their surroundings, so distractions might

-Your curious toddler may be looking for ways to climb over the crib railing in
+Your curious toddler may be looking for ways to climb over the crib railing to

-an effort to "break out" of the crib.
-Don't leave a lot of toys that your child could
+"break out" of the crib.
+Don't leave a lot of toys that your child could pile up and

-pile up and climb onto.
-And remember: No bumper pads — a child might use those
+climb onto.
+And remember: No bumper pads — a child might use those as a step

 If you have an active climber who is getting out of the crib, make sure that the